 SalesRank <= 5

 This query creates a Common Table Expression (CTE) to rank sales by salesperson and then filters to show the top 5 sales per salesperson.
-It’s a powerful way to analyze sales performance across different products and regions.
+It’s a powerful way to analyse sales performance across different products and regions.

-In SSRS, I utilized matrix reports and subreports to present this data.
+In SSRS, I used matrix reports and subreports to present this data.
 The matrix report provided an interactive way to explore the data across different dimensions, while the subreports offered detailed views of individual salesperson performance.